 The City of Woodland provides recycling pickup services free of charge to its residents.

 Beginning January 1, 2021, this service will be provided by Republic Services.
-The pickup day and schedule will stay the same: every other Thursday, have materials curbside by 7 a.m.
+The pickup day and schedule will stay the same: every other Thursday, according to the calendar below (grey weeks).
+Please have materials curbside by 7 a.m.

 Recycling Customer Service

 If you require customer service, please send an email detailing your needs to [email protected].
 A team knowledgeable about Woodland and the Lake Minnetonka area monitor this inbox and will respond within 24 hours.
 Here are some of the issues that they can help you with:

 - Report a missed pickup.
 Note: bins must be out by 7 a.m. or will not be considered missed, the drivers keep track of which bins are not out at pickup time.

 - Set up new recycling service or change the name on the address account.

 - Make cart size changes, exchanges or repairs.

 Please email [email protected] if you need to:

 - Sign up or pay for valet service